 As the holiday season approaches, it’s exciting to visit family, catch up with friends, and share some delicious meals together.
 However, the holidays are a notoriously difficult time to stay healthy, from cold weather limiting exercise options to the tempting foods filling the markets.
-Last year, we noted how even a small weight gain has a negative effect on your joints: every pound of weight gained puts an extra 3-5 pounds of pressure on knee joints.
-So this year, we’re adding to our tips for healthy eating with some ideas for staying active and surviving the Thanksgiving feast without gaining weight!
+Read below for some ideas on staying active and surviving the Thanksgiving feast without gaining weight!

 Not all foods are created equal.

 When you see everyone else filling up their plates with an abundance of food, you’re likely going to want to participate, too.
 You can still fill up your plate, but do so strategically by indulging in healthy food options.
 Cover half your plate with plain, steamed vegetables and lightly dressed salad; a quarter of your plate you can reserve for protein (about a palm-sized amount of lean turkey is a good choice!); the last quarter will be free for a controlled portion of mashed potatoes, stuffing, or your other favorite Thanksgiving dishes!